darvis-ai/Brainless/README.md

 CI is also set up, so if you're developing on this, you can just open a PR, and the tests will run automatically on Travis-CI.

-The tests are relatively comprehensive, though as with everything with cash_ml, I happily welcome your contributions here!
+The tests are relatively comprehensive, though as with everything with brainless, I happily welcome your contributions here!

 ## Credit where credit is due
-This entire project is based *quite heavily* on the [work previously done by Preston Parry.](https://github.com/ClimbsRocks/auto_ml)
+This entire project is based *quite heavily* on the [work previously done by Preston Parry.](https://github.com/ClimbsRocks/auto_ml) and  [work previously done by Jesse Toftum](https://github.com/jesse-toftum/cash_ml)